uwsampa/sampa-public/_projects/vr-hw.md

   slides: '<i class="fa fa-file-pdf-o"></i>'
   keynote: '<i class="fa fa-apple"></i>'
 ---
-Virtual reality (VR) video applications couple complex camera systems and head-mounted devices with computational photography algorithms to generate immersive, panoramic video.
-Rendering 3D-360◦ VR video from a camera rig is computation-intensive and typically performed offline.
-Moreover, efficiently managing the resulting VR videos for low-bandwidth viewing is challenging.
+## Vignette
+Vignette is a storage system supporting perceptual compression of video content.
+Vignette provides codec-agnostic support for applying machine learning to the video compression process, and an API to expose these ML optimizations to the storage manager to reduce cloud distribution costs.

+## Visual Road
+Visual Road is an automatic dataset generator and benchmark suite for video systems.
+Visual Road is designed to evaluate a broad variety of VDBMSs: realtime systems, systems for longitudinal analytical queries, systems processing traditional videos, and systems designed for 360◦ videos.

 ## LightDB
-We are designing a database management system, LightDB, to efficiently ingest, store, and deliver VR content at scale.
+We designed a database management system, LightDB, to efficiently ingest, store, and deliver VR content at scale.
 LightDB targets both live and prerecorded light field and 360◦ VR videos.
 Content delivered through LightDB requires up to 60% less bandwidth than existing methods and scales to many concurrent connections.